Torrelavega

 Its highest point is 606 metres and its lowest point is 12 metres.

-Torrelavega is a regional center for industry and transport, and its weekly livestock fair is famous in Spain.
+Torrelavega is a regional centre for industry and transport, and its weekly livestock fair is famous in Spain.
 Its stadium is known as El Malecon.
-The Cave of Altamira, famed for the prehistoric paintings found inside, is about 10 kilometers northwest of the city.
+The Cave of Altamira, famed for the prehistoric paintings found inside, is about 10 kilometres northwest of the city.

 History

 Torrelavega was founded at the end of the thirteenth century by Garci Lasso de la Vega I (the elder), Adelantado Mayor of the Kingdom of Castile in the name of King Alfonso XI of Castile.

 Its current name is due to the contraction of the original eponym of "Torre de la Vega".
 The Castle or Tower of the Vega's was built by Leonor Lasso de la Vega, daughter of Garci Lasso de la Vega II, the younger, and mother of the Íñigo López de Mendoza, marqués de Santillana in order to administer the tax and privilege due in the family's territory.

 The name of the comarca, Valle del Besaya is derived from the Astur-Leonese Bisalia, which in turn derives from the Celtic, Bis-salia (the second Salia or Saja) from the two rivers that flow through the city.

 Torrelavega was an important agricultural hub in the Kingdom of Castile since medieval times.
 Continuous population growth and industrial development enabled Torrelavega to attain city status in 1895 from the Queen Regent Maria Christina of Bourbon, Princess of the Two Sicilies.

-The city is home to the main seat of the Spanish anarcho-syndicalist labor union the Confederación Nacional del Trabajo.
+The city is home to the main seat of the Spanish anarcho-syndicalist labour union the Confederación Nacional del Trabajo.